davidpirts/DBAASP/README.md

 # Predictive modeling for antimicrobial peptides

-This repository implements various machine learning algorithms for classifying peptides as active or non-active against gram-positive bacteria Staphylococcus aureus - a problem, generally relevant for antibiotic [drug discovery](https://en.wikipedia.org/wiki/Drug_discovery).
+This repository implements various machine learning algorithms for classifying peptides as active or non-active against gram-positive bacteria Staphylococcus aureus - a problem, generally relevant for antibiotic discovery in medicine.
 See [this link](https://sciforum.net/paper/view/conference/6359) for an expert-level discussion.

 For non-biologists/biophysicists (like me), mostly oriented towards the machine learning side of the problem, a short summary of the exercise follows.